wbing520/ai-performance-engineering/code/PROFILING_GUIDE.md

 ## Conclusion

-This profiling setup provides comprehensive analysis capabilities for the latest CUDA 12.8, PyTorch 2.8 nightly, and Triton 3.4 stack, with specific optimizations for Blackwell B200/B300 GPUs.
+This profiling setup provides comprehensive analysis capabilities for the latest CUDA 12.8, PyTorch 2.8, and Triton 3.3 stack, with specific optimizations for Blackwell B200/B300 GPUs.
 Use these tools in combination to achieve maximum performance and identify optimization opportunities.